 The chart listing the characters reveals that Dr. Watson was not present in two of the stories.
 Moriarty, who gradually became Sherlock’s biggest antagonist thanks to movie and TV adaptations, originally appeared in only three stories.

 Just a reminder, that since the works of Sir Arthur Conan Doyle entered the public domain, you can get ebook versions of his books for free from Project Gutenberg.
-A complete collection of Sherlock Holmes works is available on Amazon for $0.99.

 Click or tap each image to see it in full resolution.